Many insurance agents understand the value of conducting consistent customer insurance reviews.

-Click to call capabilities, which bypass the need to manually dial each number.
+Click-to-call capabilities - they bypass the need to dial each number manually.
 When calling hundreds of customers, the seconds add up.

-An integrated calendar that instantly and automatically records appointments that are set.
+An integrated calendar that instantly and automatically records appointments as they are scheduled.

 All of these great tools work together to increase the number of calls possible per hour and save money over time.

-As anyone who has worked at a call center can tell you, setting appointments is harder than you think.
-Even though your office staff is calling your customers who already know who you are, it is surprisingly difficult to catch people at a good time and arrange an appointment that fits their schedule.
+Even though your office staff is calling your customers who already know who you are, it isn’t easy to catch people at a good time and arrange an appointment that fits their schedule.

 At times, some people are rude.
-There is a mental fatigue that wears on an individual assigned with making essentially the same call over and over.
+Mental fatigue can wear on an individual assigned to make the same call repeatedly.

 Overall Thought & Effort

 When considering all factors, one of the most impactful things an outsourced appointment-setting service gives you is the freedom to have one less thing on your mind.

 You can focus on successfully conducting the policy review, building your client base, and strengthening agent-client relationships while the vendor takes over the stress of setting up appointments.

 If you’d like to learn about our appointment-setting services at Engagex, click here!